-The principal accounting policies applied in preparing the interim consolidated financial statements are detailed below.
-These policies have been based on IFRS in effect as of September 30, 2018 and applied uniformly for the periods presented.
+The principal accounting policies applied in preparing the consolidated financial statements are detailed below.
+These policies have been based on IFRS in effect as of December 31, 2018 and applied uniformly for the periods presented.

-2.1 Basis of preparation of the interim consolidated financial statements
+2.1 Basis of preparation of the consolidated financial statements

-These Interim Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), taking into account the presentation regulations of the SVS, which are not in conflict with IFRS.
+These Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), taking into account the presentation regulations of the SVS, which are not in conflict with IFRS.

-These Interim Consolidated Financial Statements have been prepared from the accounting records maintained by the Company.
-The figures in these Interim Consolidated Financial Statements and their notes are expressed in thousands of Chilean pesos.
+These Consolidated Financial Statements have been prepared from the accounting records maintained by the Company.
+The figures in these Consolidated Financial Statements and their notes are expressed in thousands of Chilean pesos.